pjfontillas/dutchman/README.md

         cd homer
         make start

-Notice that he says `Woohoo!` every time he consumes a message from the `buffet` queue.
+Homer says `Woohoo!` every time he consumes a message from the `buffet` queue, but without a delivery person, no shrimp will make it to your stockroom for the Captain to put out on the buffet.
+This first challenge fixes that problem.

 ## The Challenges

+You may have noticed that you can order as many deliveries as you want, but without a delivery person, no shrimp will make it to your stockroom.
+This first challenge, The Delivery Person, fixes that problem.

 * [The Delivery Person](challenges/delivery_person.md)
 * [The Sea Captain](challenges/sea_captain.md)